LeandroUcuamba/LeandroUcuamba/README.md

 - 🔰  I`m working on <a href="https://www.tistech.co.ao/">Tis Tech Angola</a>
 - 👨‍🎓  Bachelor`s degree in Informatics Engineering (CIS)
 - 👨‍💻 QA Automation Engineer | Enthusiastic Software Developer | DevOps Fundamentals
-- 📚📝 I like studying and keeping up to date.
+- 📚📝 I like studying and keeping up to date | Passionate about learning technology.
-- 🧑‍💻 Passionate About Agile and Effective Solutions | Passionate about learning technology.
+- 🧑‍💻 Passionate About Agile and Effective Solutions.

 <br><br>